itsx23/test_repo/README.md

 ```

 ```
-5. To open git bash terminal
+5. To open git bash terminal:

     * Click on folder (do not open)
     * use shortcut created for " New Terminal Tab at Folder " ( " control, option, command, t ". )